Emotional Intelligence 2.0 zooms in on emotional intelligence to explains what EQ is, why it matters and what you can do to increase it.

 EQ Lies At The Intersection of Rational and Emotional

-And it’s the communication between emotional part of our brain and rational part of our brain that will determine our level of emotional intelligence.
+It’s the communication between the emotional part of our brain and the rational part of our brain that will determine our level of emotional intelligence.

-A good understanding of the emotional side through our rational side, coupled with the ability to delay action or take action in spite of the emotions, that’s what constitutes a high emotional intelligence.
+What constitutes emotional intelligence is a good understanding of the emotional side of our brain from our rational side of the brain.
+Coupled with the ability to either delay action or take action as needed, in spite of the emotions.

 EI Outperforms IQ

-As we have also seen in Emotional Intelligence by Daniel Goleman, IQ does not fully explain the level of success people experience in life.
+Daniel Goleman said it already in Emotional Intelligence: IQ does not fully explain the level of success people experience in life.

 And after years of research, the author states, emotional intelligence (EQ) emerged as the critical factor to explain and account for success.